 eSIM is a programmable SIM card which is embedded directly into the device, It is the embedded-SIM or embedded universal integrated circuit card (eUICC), The eSIM format is designated as MFF2, In machine to machine (M2M) applications where there is no requirement to change the SIM card, this avoids the requirement for a connector, improving reliability & security, The eSIM can be provisioned remotely, end-users can add or remove operators without the need to physically swap a SIM from the device.

-The embedded-SIM is a global specification by the GSMA that allows remote SIM provisioning of any mobile device, GSMA defines eSIM as the SIM for the next generation of connected consumer device, networking solution using eSIM technology can be applicable to many Internet of things (IoT) scenarios, such as connected cars, artificial intelligence translator, MiFi devices, smart earphones, smart metering, car trackers, DTU, bike-sharing, advertising player & video surveillance devices, etc.
+The embedded SIM is a global specification by the GSMA that allows remote SIM provisioning of any mobile device, GSMA defines eSIM as the SIM for the next generation of connected consumer devices, and networking solutions using eSIM technology can apply to many Internet of things (IoT) scenarios, such as connected cars, artificial intelligence translator, MiFi devices, smart earphones, smart metering, car trackers, DTU, bike-sharing, advertising player & video surveillance devices, etc.

-eSIM is an embedded SIM card, There aren’t physical SIM cards involved and there is no physical swapping over required by you, An eSIM is a small chip inside your phone and works in a similar way to the NFC chip that’s used for payment techs like Apple Pay and Google Pay, eSIM is supported by the network or carrier & enabled by them and not all networks support eSIM as yet.
+eSIM is an embedded SIM card, There aren’t physical SIM cards involved and there is no physical swapping over required by you, An eSIM is a small chip inside your phone and works similarly to the NFC chip that’s used for payment techs like Apple Pay and Google Pay, eSIM is supported by the network or carrier & enabled by them and not all networks support eSIM as yet.

 Many phones don’t support eSIM, but all smartphones will support electronic SIM cards soon, Many iPhones that support eSIM still have space for a traditional micro-SIM, but you can add a second number or data contract via the eSIM.